radius logo

 Executive at Edison Properties

 I landed recently at San Diego airport and went to pick up my rental car.
 The first woman who checked me in issued a delightful welcome and checked all of my contact info very carefully.
 The second woman gave me a big welcome and let me know where my place in line was.
 The third man shook my hand, introduced himself, and set me up with my car.
-And the fourth man went out of his way to make sure I was happy with the service I had received.
+And the fourth man went out of his way to make sure I was happy with the customer service I had received.
 All four people had every intention of providing great service, and they were truly trying to do so.
 They were all extremely friendly, smiley, and over-the-top in their effort to make my experience as good as it could be.

 But, here is the problem.
 The company completely missed the point of what I (and, I suspect, most customers) really wanted.